 Candidates should have an extensive record of public and community service, have outstanding leadership potential and communication skills, and be committed to a career in public service.
 The application should trace a path that is authentic, and indicates passion for and depth of understanding of public service.

-If you wish to apply for a Truman Scholarship you should send an Intent to Apply Form, available on the Truman page of the Carleton Fellowships site, to Michael Flynn (firstname.lastname@example.org) by December 1, 2013.
+Juniors who wish to apply for a Truman Scholarship should email an Intent to Apply Form to Michael Flynn (email@example.com) by December 1, 2014.
 (Electronic submissions are welcome.)
 When Professor Flynn receives your form, he will register you at the Truman website.
 You will then get an email message with login credentials.
 Once you get into the site, you can access the application.

-Three hard copies of the completed application are due to Sarah Rechtzigel at the Career Center no later than 5:00 pm on Thursday, January 9, 2014.
+Three hard copies of the completed application are due to Karen Moldenhauer at the Dean of the College Office, Laird 131, no later than 5:00 pm on Thursday, January 8, 2015.
 Applicants should request the Registrar to send an electronic copy of their transcript to Professor Flynn before this date.
 Letters of recommendation are also due to Professor Flynn on this date.
 (Electronic submissions are welcome.)
 There should be three letters of recommendation, each addressing a slightly different aspect of the applicant’s profile: Leadership Potential and Abilities, Commitment to a Career in Public Service, Intellect and Prospects for Continuing Academic Success.
 Referees do not need to be professors, but if you chose someone outside of academia it is recommended that you so inform Professor Flynn.
 (He’ll contact the referee with some advice about such letters.)

-On Friday, January 10th, Sarah will distribute the applications to the local Truman interviewing committee.
+On Friday, January 9th, Karen will distribute the applications to the local Truman interviewing committee.
 Professor Flynn will distribute electronic copies of the recommendation letters and the transcript.
 Everyone who has submitted a complete application will be interviewed.
-These will take place sometime during the week of January 13th.
+These will take place sometime during the week of January 12th.
 This process will result in the nomination of no more than four applicants to the Truman Foundation, which will be announced no later than three days after the last interview.
 Members of the committee will then work with the nominees to revise applications.

 Shortly thereafter, the Truman Finalist Selection Committee reviews all submitted applications and selects from those approximately 200 finalists.
 Regional Review Panels then interview each finalist and select the Truman Scholars.
 In most years, there will be one Truman Scholar from every state in the Union, plus a few additional “at large” selections.